aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 <p align="center"><img src="./figure5.png" alt="kaleidoscope" /></p>
 <p align="center"><strong>Figure 5</strong> An equilateral triangles within a specific circle</p>

 In addition, can such polygons be generated within a circle with a specific radius (Figure 5)?
-Of course, we can
+The answer is absolutely y.

 ### Demo